luke-c-sargent/bento-local/README.md

 # Additional Steps:
 ## Changing Build version of either of the Services.
 Here are few steps needs to be taken to jump between different build/versions of services (includes Bento-frontend and Bento-Backend)
-1. Stop the all container running [3.2](#32-rebuild-an-individual-container-you-can-use-the-following-command)
+1. Stop the all running container.
+Refer [Section 3.3](#33-stop-all-running-bento-local-containers-use-the-following-command) under [ Build & Run Docker containers](#3-build--run-docker-containers)
-2. Delete Container & Docker Images related to Service.
+2. Perform a Docker system prune to remove any unused containers, networks, or images using [Cleaning Bento-Local Project](#cleaning-bento-local-project) steps.
-3. Run the build script from [3.1](#31-build-and-run-the-docker-containers-use-the-following-command)
+3. Run the build script from [Section 3.1](#31-build-and-run-the-docker-containers-use-the-following-command)

 ## Cleaning Bento-Local Project
 To remove the Docker cache and return your system to a clean state, you can use the following commands.
 It's important to note that these commands will only remove unused objects.
 If you want to completely remove all cached objects, you need to stop all running Docker containers by running docker-compose down first.